 I used part AP flour and part white whole wheat mainly because I didn’t want to use the yellow hue, but I think all white whole wheat or even part whole wheat would be great.
 If you are making these for a savory occasion (i.e. to accompany this chili), you can try leaving out half the sugar.

-1 cup buttermilk (I used 1 cup Almond Breeze + 1 tablespoon apple cider vinegar)
+- 1 cup buttermilk (or make your own using 1 cup milk of your choice + 1 tablespoon white or apple cider vinegar)

 Combine the cornmeal and buttermilk and let sit for at least 15 minutes.

 Set a large, greased frying pan or griddle over medium heat.
-Combine other dry ingredients and gently fold into cornmeal mixture, leaving it as lumpy as possible.
-Whisk together the egg and melted butter and fold into dry ingredients until just combined, again leaving it lumpy.
+Combine other dry ingredients and gently fold into cornmeal mixture, leaving it as lumpy as possible with no floury bits.
+Whisk in the egg and melted butter, again leaving it lumpy.